SJWScience/PL_RNAseq/README.md

 ```

   - As above shows, little things to keep in mind.
 If the fq files are compressed (when are they not!?) you need to add the gunzip command in there.
-Additionally for downstream processes like DEseq2 you need to output GeneCounts those files require a little bit of extra work after though (see example below)
+Additionally for downstream processes like DEseq2 you need to output GeneCounts those files require a little bit of extra work after though (see example below).

   - One other thing i had to do for this to work (it was working without the --outSAMtype and --outSAMattributes) was to run the command 'ulimit -n 10000'. before i did that the command was throwing up an error of "BAMoutput.cpp:27:BAMoutput: exiting because of *OUTPUT FILE* error: could not create output file ./_STARtmp//BAMsort/4/49 SOLUTION: check that the path exists and you have write permission for this file.
 Also check ulimit -n and increase it to allow more open files."

 ```R
     N_unmapped	977798	977798	977798